 It’s important to use a harness and not a collar to walk a dog with kennel cough because irritation of the throat can aggravate the cough and possibly even cause damage to the trachea.
 If you have a household with multiple pets, it may be useful to separate them as much as possible or at least to separate their water and food bowls to prevent the sick dog from infecting the other animals.
 Humans cannot catch kennel cough.

-Can Kennel Cough be prevented?
+Can kennel cough be prevented?

 Vaccination is your best bet, though because the virus can be caused by different strains, it is not a 100% guaranteed protection.

-Dogs that are frequently boarded, visit doggie day care, compete in canine sports, or are otherwise are exposed to large groups of dogs may benefit from the vaccine, and many training, boarding, and daycare facilities require proof of vaccination.
+Dogs that are frequently boarded, visit doggie day care, compete in canine sports, or are otherwise exposed to large groups of dogs may benefit from the vaccine, and many training, boarding, and daycare facilities require proof of vaccination.

-Most kennels will not accept your dog for boarding with a vaccination certificate.
+Most kennels will not accept your dog for boarding without a vaccination certificate.
 The vaccine is usually initially given in two doses two to four weeks apart, followed by a booster every six months to a year.

-If you notice your pet coughing or if you plan to introduce your dog to large groups of animals, speak with your veterinarian
+If you notice your pet coughing or if you plan to introduce your dog to large groups of animals, speak with your veterinarian.